It is school policy that staff members cannot accept gifts from prospective families. Thank you for your consideration.

 NAIS Principles of Good Practice

 York House School is committed to abiding by the Principles of Good Practice as outlined by the National Association of Independent Schools (NAIS).
-We seek to enroll students who show potential to succeed in a challenging academic environment, demonstrate an interest and ability in a variety of extracurricular activities and who are committed to serve their community.
+We seek to enroll students who show potential to succeed in an engaging academic environment, demonstrate an interest and ability in a variety of co-curricular activities, and who are committed to serve their community.

-We determine their suitability of each student by reviewing their application, report cards and letters of reference as well as administering an assessment and/or interview specific to each grade.
+We determine the suitability of each student by reviewing their application, report cards and letters of reference as well as administering an assessment and/or interview specific to each grade.
 We value the unique experiences, interests and talents of all applicants.
-Students who have alumnae status or have a sibling at York House School will be given priority if they fully meet the admission requirements.
+Students who have alum status or have a sibling at York House School will be given priority if they fully meet the admission requirements.